Embassy of Turkey, North Nicosia

-The Embassy of Turkey in North Nicosia is the diplomatic mission of the Republic of Turkey to the Turkish Republic of Northern Cyprus.
-It is located in the Turkish sector of Nicosia which is known as North Nicosia.
-It is the only diplomatic mission located in Northern Cyprus since only Turkey recognizes them.
-Other countries have their embassies in the Greek sector of Nicosia and they recognize the Republic of Cyprus's presence in the island.
+The Embassy of Turkey in North Nicosia is the sole embassy in Northern Cyprus as the rest of the international community locate their embassies to the Cyprus island in the Republic of Cyprus.
+The island is divided between four sides; the unrecognised Turkish Republic of Northern Cyprus to the north, the internationally recognised Republic of Cyprus to the south, the United Nations buffer zone separating the two, and the British overseas territories of Akrotiri and Dhekelia.
+The Turkish Republic of Northern Cyprus is only recognised by Turkey, therefore its embassy is in the capital North Nicosia.
+Turkey does not recognise the Republic of Cyprus.
+The incumbent ambassador is Metin Feyzioğlu since 28 November 2022.

 History

 In June 1925, Consulate of Turkey to Cyprus (Turkish: Türkiye Şehbenderliği) opened in Larnaca.
 It was connected to Turkish Embassy in London.
 The consulate then moved to Nicosia in 1939.
 The new building was reflecting the traditional Turkish Cypriot architecture.
 After signing of the Zurich and London Treaties, the consulate in Nicosia became an embassy in 1960.
 Following the Turkish invasion of Cyprus, the embassy became very close to the UN Buffer Zone.
 It moved to across the Turkish Northern Cyprus Parliament Building in 1978.
 The chancery and the residence is still located in the same place.